Pay Taxes with a Credit Card: Pros & Cons

 Long 0% Intro Terms are Available: Credit cards now offer 0% introductory interest rates for up to 18 months, which means the right plastic could prevent your tax obligation from becoming more expensive as you work to come up with the cash.
 You could actually use a 0% card even if you have the means to pay, just to leave your money invested for longer.

 Either way, you’ll need to make sure that you’ll be able to pay off your balance before high regular rates take effect and eat away at your savings.
 A credit card calculator will be a big help in that regard.

-Opportunity to Earn Rewards: Credit card companies also have initial rewards bonuses worth up to $750 for new customers.
+Opportunity to Earn Rewards: Credit card companies also have initial rewards bonuses worth $500+ for new customers.
 But you have to spend a few thousand dollars within a few months of account opening to qualify.
 That’s where taxes come in.
 Paying taxes with a credit card is an easy way for light-spenders to meet that initial requirement.